Using Fluorescence Detected Two-Dimensional Spectroscopy to Investigate Initial Exciton Delocalization Between Coupled Chromophores: Introduction

 F\"orster theory is the corner-stone of the quantum mechanical modeling of resonant excitation energy transfer between chromophores in molecular assemblies.~\cite{may11} Originally developed to describe energy transfer between alike molecules in solution,~\cite{forster48_55} it has found widespread applications in nanoscale systems ranging from self-assembled aggregates to photosynthetic pigment-protein complexes.~\cite{scholes03_57,beljonne09_6583,sener07_15723} It reduces the transport problem to the determination of the Golden Rule type transfer rate between a donor (D) and an acceptor (A), which can be expressed in terms of the overlap integral between the donor's emission and the acceptor's absorption spectrum.
 Originally, F\"orster theory had been developed to describe interacting molecules.
 To accommodate situations where the transfer occurs between pigment pools, where each pool is hosting a delocalized excitation possibly extending over several nanometers, standard F\"orster theory has been modified to include the interaction between collective dipoles.~\cite{sener11_518}

 F\"orster theory is based on a number of assumptions, such as the weak coupling and Markovian limit.
 This is also reflected in the typical time scales, i.e. for local equilibration, $\tau_{\rm equi}$, and transfer, $\tau_{\rm trans}$.
 For $\tau_{\rm equi} \ll \tau_{\rm trans}$, the actual transfer starts from a thermalized D state.
 The populations of the D and A states follow from a Pauli Master Equation, which defines an incoherent model for the energy flow in DA systems.
 However, going back to the derivation of the Pauli Master Equation, which starts from the Liouville-von Neumann equation for the reduced density operator, one notices that coherences between D and A have been neglected, which is appropriate in the spirit of the time scale separation mentioned above.
-On the other hand, it is clear that even for a small coupling strength the initial excitation of the DA system \textit{must} be delocalized.
-In other words, there must be a regime where coherence density matrix elements between D and A play a role.
+On the other hand, the initial (laser) excitation prepares an eigenstate or a superposition of delocalized eigenstates of the DA system.
+Whether or not this delocalization is relevant depends, of course, on the relation between Coulomb and system-bath coupling.
+Being interested in cases where such a delocalization is relevant, there must be a regime where coherence density matrix elements between D and A play a role.
 This raises the question how this transient effect can be observed and characterized or, in other words, what happens before the F\"orster regime sets in.